LeDeathAmongst/StarCogs/docs/Core.md

 **Usage:** `<@1275521742961508432>slash`

-### slash enablecog

-**Description:** Marks all application commands in a cog as being enabled, allowing them to be added to the bot.

-See a list of cogs with application commands with `[p]slash list`.

-This command does NOT sync the enabled commands with Discord, that must be done manually with `[p]slash sync` for commands to appear in users' clients.

-**Arguments:**
-    - `<cog_name>` - The cog to enable commands from.
-This argument is case sensitive.

-**Usage:** `<@1275521742961508432>slash enablecog`

-### slash list

-**Description:** List the slash commands the bot can see, and whether or not they are enabled.

-This command shows the state that will be changed to when `[p]slash sync` is run.
-Commands from the same cog are grouped, with the cog name as the header.

-The prefix denotes the state of the command:
-- Commands starting with `- ` have not yet been enabled.
-- Commands starting with `+ ` have been manually enabled.
-- Commands starting with `++` have been enabled by the cog author, and cannot be disabled.

-**Usage:** `<@1275521742961508432>slash list`

 ### slash disablecog

 **Description:** Marks all application commands in a cog as being disabled, preventing them from being added to the bot.